ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 	<td>
   <p>Implementation of PKCS #11 <code>C_SetAttributeValue</code>.</p>
   <p>attribute packing: see _GetAttrValue</p>
-  <p>Currently, we only send Boolean attributes, all other attributes are handled by host (and we don't let modify arrays, such as WRAP_TEMPLATE).</p>
+  <p>Currently, Ep11 only sends Boolean attributes, all other attributes are handled by host (and EP11 does not modify arrays, such as WRAP_TEMPLATE).</p>
   <p>Does not represent/need sessions (part of blob), therefore does not use the PKCS #11 <code>hSession</code> parameter.</p>
   </td>
   </tr>